-When discussing work-related stress, we immediately think of stress at work and may neglect to consider the factors that contribute to stress before one arrives at the office.
+When discussing work-related stress, we immediately think of stress at work and may neglect to consider the factors contributing to stress before the office.
 As recent studies show, the commute to and from work is a leading source of stress among employees.

-A new report from Robert Half, which surveyed 1100 office workers and senior managers, revealed that more than a third (35 per cent) of Canadian employees find travelling to and from work to be too stressful and too long.
-Findings show that the average work commute is 53 minutes.
-Over a quarter of professionals say their travel time exceeds an hour each way.
+A 2019 study by Robert Half, which surveyed 1100 office workers and senior managers, revealed that more than a third (35%) of Canadian employees find traveling to and from work to be too stressful and too long.
+Findings show that the average work commute is 53 minutes, with more than a quarter of professionals saying that their travel time exceeds an hour each way.

-Companies can help their people save valuable time and money during their work commute by offering transportation benefits and perks.
+Companies can help their people save valuable time and money during a stressful work commute by offering transportation benefits and perks.

 “Commuting can be a significant expense and supporting employees with this can really make a difference," King states.
 "This will improve their engagement with the brand and as such increase employee retention."

-Through communicating these benefits to your workforce and ensuring that your workplace supports these modes of daily transportation (such as by guaranteeing that your headquarters has ample storage for bikes), cycling and walking to and from work will be part of the norm in your work culture.
+The stressful work commute doesn’t have to be that way.
+By communicating the benefits of walking or biking to employees and ensuring that your workplace supports these modes of daily transportation (such as by ensuring that your headquarters have ample storage for bikes), cycling and walking to and from work can be part of the norm in your work culture.

-In the Robert Half survey, respondents said that their employer had flexible hours and off-peak commute options, which makes a significant difference in levels of employee stress.
+In the Robert Half survey, respondents said that their employer had flexible hours and off-peak commute options, which makes a significant difference in decreasing stressful work commutes.